 Walkthroughs - As the market has reopened, walkthroughs have generally gone back to normal.
 The building may just ask for minimal attendance and everyone's information for contact tracing.

 Closing - Closings in the time of COVID could be a whole blog series.
 Attorneys generally coordinate the closing so if you are in contract and wondering what needs to happen, you should check there first.
 However we can say closings are often the biggest incremental headache these days.

 Management offices are still closed, funds need to be wired, notaries need to be done online, safety precautions need to be taken.
 If one surprise comes up, it can postpone the closing.
 Co-ops are more difficult than condos and condos are more difficult than houses but none are easy.

 All of these comments are far from universal so before pursuing a transaction, you should check with your whole team - real estate agent, lender and attorney.
 If there are any potential hiccups, you should be aware of them from the start and your attorney should make sure you are protected in the contract.

 Coronavirus has taken what’s always a big decision and made it even more fraught.
 Before considering a purchase in such a chaotic environment, there are a few questions you should ask.

 If you can answer yes to all of those questions, you’re in business.
 Pay no mind to friends who say you’re crazy to buy.
 If everyone thought buying was a good idea, there wouldn’t be any deals available.
 If you’re financially secure and confident in your purchase, it’s a great time to buy the NYC apartment you've always wanted.

 To get the latest information and dive into the details, contact us at firstname.lastname@example.org or 212-365-0151.
-We’ve gathered a lot of data over the couple months to help you make an informed decision and as always, get you a commission rebate for up to 2% of the purchase price!
+We’ve gathered tons of market data and on the ground anecdotes to help you make an informed decision and, as always, get a commission rebate for up to 2% of the purchase price!